b-cubed-eu/invasimapr/README.md

 <img src="man/figures/README-spp-invasiness-1.png" width="100%" style="display: block; margin: auto;" />

-> **Note**: This figure shows the **mean invasion fitness** of all
+> **Figure 13**: *Mean invasion fitness by site* - This map shows the
+> mean invasion fitness ($\overline{\lambda}_{\cdot s}$) across all
-> invaders at each site, providing a continuous measure of **community
+> invaders at each site, providing a continuous measure of community
-> openness to invasion**.
-Warmer colours (yellow-red) highlight sites
+> openness to invasion.
+Warmer colours (yellow–orange) indicate sites
-> where invaders generally achieve high fitness, while cooler colours
+> where invaders tend to achieve higher fitness, reflecting low biotic
-> (blue-purple) indicate sites with low average performance, reflecting
+> resistance and/or favourable abiotic conditions.
+Cooler colours
+> (purple–black) mark sites where invaders perform poorly on average,
-> stronger biotic resistance or environmental filtering.
-This metric
+> indicating stronger resistance or environmental filtering.

-> complements the proportion-based invasibility map by capturing not
-> only whether invaders establish, but also **how strongly** they tend
-> to succeed.
-IMPORTANT: *Mean invasion fitness remains informative even
-> if all [$\lambda_{is}$](#def-lambda) are positive, as it reflects the
-> magnitude of establishment success rather than just its occurrence.*
+**Important note:** Unlike the proportion-based invasibility metric ($V_s$), which saturates at 1 if all $\lambda_{is} > 0$, the mean remains informative even in such cases because it reflects *magnitude* rather than mere occurrence of establishment.
+Importantly, sites with moderately high mean fitness but low proportions of successful invaders may signal selective vulnerability—open to only a few highly adapted invaders rather than broadly permissive.

 ------------------------------------------------------------------------